thinkSRS/srsinst.rga/docs/gui_application.rst

 Some simple methods without a return value can have the run button.
 Pressing the run button the methods can run from the capture dock widget.

+    ..  figure:: ./_static/image/rga-capture-dock-screenshot.png
+        :align: center
+        :scale: 75 %

+        Screenshot of the capture dock widget

 .. note::

-    The capture dock widget is a convenient way to look through command values of the instrument at a glance.
+    - The capture dock widget is a convenient way to look through command values of the instrument at a glance.
-    However, its continuous update generates a lot of communication with the RGA.
+      However, its continuous update generates a lot of communication with the instrument.

-    The item values does NOT get updated or changed reliably when a scan is running in a task.
+    - The item values does **NOT** get updated or changed reliably while a scan is running in a task.

 Tasks
 --------